pyinat/pyinaturalist/README.md

 - [Related Projects](#related-projects)

 ## Features
-iNaturalist offers an extensive [API](https://api.inaturalist.org/v1) to interact with its data, and pyinaturalist adds a number of python-specific conveniences to this, including:

 * **Easier requests:** Complete type annotations for request parameters, and simplified create/update request formats
-* **Convenient responses:** Response data models with type conversions to the things you would expect in python
+* **Convenient responses:** Type conversions to the things you would expect in python
 * **Docs:** Example requests, responses, scripts, and Jupyter notebooks to help get you started
 * **Security:** Keyring integration for secure credential storage
 * **Server-friendly:** Client-side rate-limiting that follows the